rhd-gitops-example/deployment-pipelines/Example.md

-# A Step by Step Guide to Deployment Example
+# A Step by Step Tutorial to Deployment Example

 Tekton deployments from GitHub